Vasectomy or Neuter, Spay vs. Tubes Tied?

-Before risking health problems associated with spaying or neutering, ask your vet about tubal ligation or vasectomy for your dog
+Before risking health problems caused by loss of vital hormones from spaying or neutering, ask your vet about tubal ligation or vasectomy for your dog.

 by Laura Turner, TheDogPlace.org Guest Columnist

 Objection to mandatory spaying and neutering or breeder concerns that pet pups may be bred from can be allayed by canine tubal ligation or vasectomy.